 - Aged: Gruyere

-- Firm, salty, and when aged a bit complex.
-It’s a delightful cheese from Switzerland
+- Firm, salty, and a bit complex when aged.
+It’s a delightful cheese from Switzerland.

 - A Northern California favorite.
-It’s a washed rind triple cream, that is a little funky, creamy, and salty.
+It’s a washed rind triple cream that tastes a little funky, creamy, and salty.

 - Blue: Point Reyes Original Blue

-- When you think of blue cheese, think of Point Reyes Classic Blue.
-It’s punchy, sweet, and salty with that blue cheese ripeness you expect
+- It’s punchy, sweet, and salty with that blue cheese ripeness you expect.

 - Fresh: Goat cheese mixed with orange zest and honey